Functions#

 value_str – the string to get the value from

-- util_simplify_fraction(numerator: int, denominator: int, n_terms: int, threshold: int) None #
+- util_simplify_fraction(numerator: int, denominator: int, n_terms: int, threshold: int) None#

 Calculates the simpler representation of

-and update both values with the resulting simplified fraction.Simplify a fraction using a simple continued fraction decomposition.
+numeratoranddenominatorand update both values with the resulting simplified fraction.Simplify a fraction using a simple continued fraction decomposition.
 The idea here is to convert fractions such as 333333/10000000 to 1/30 using 32 bit arithmetic only.
 The algorithm is not perfect and relies upon two arbitrary parameters to remove non-significative terms from the simple continued fraction decomposition.
 Using 8 and 333 for

-respectively seems to give nice results.Added in version 1.24.
+n_termsandthresholdrespectively seems to give nice results.Added in version 1.24.

-- util_uint64_scale(val: int, num: int, denom: int) int #
+- util_uint64_scale(val: int, num: int, denom: int) int#

 Scale

-, avoiding overflows and underflows and without loss of precision.This function can potentially be very slow if val and num are both greater than G_MAXUINT32.
+valby the rational numbernum/denom, avoiding overflows and underflows and without loss of precision.This function can potentially be very slow if val and num are both greater than G_MAXUINT32.

 - Parameters: